gustavorviana/Sharp-Orm/README.md

 There are two ways to work with the library, defining a global configuration or passing the configuration in each query.

-In both cases, it is necessary to define a class that implements the interface "SharpOrm.Builder.IQueryConfig" in order to work with the database, this step is necessary for the library to know how to transform objects into a query.
+In both cases, it is necessary to define a class that implements the interface "SharpOrm.Builder.QueryConfig" in order to work with the database, this step is necessary for the library to know how to transform objects into a query.

 ## Using global configuration